 Make no mistake: martial law is coming to the United States.
 Of course, it isn’t going to be called martial law.
 The feds will likely call it something like “a state of emergency” or “national disaster.”
 Whatever they call it, martial law is not something you want to live under (if you can even call it living at that point).
-If you are taking the steps of preparing for disasters like EMP, massive earthquakes, and economic collapse, then you better be preparing for the martial law which will follow.

 What is Martial Law?

 The Legal Dictionary defines martial law as “an extreme and rare measure used to control society during war or periods of civil unrest or chaos.”
 It goes on to give some features of martial law, like how the government will use military force to take away civil liberties.
 We can expect curfews, gun confiscation, random searches, mass roundup of people, and detentions.